 Hyunwoo Oh

-I am a physics Ph.D. candidate at the Maryland Center for Fundamental Physics at the University of Maryland, College Park, where I work with Paulo Bedaque and Tom Cohen.
-I did my bachelors in Physics and Mathematics at Yonsei University.
+I am a physics Ph.D. from the Maryland Center for Fundamental Physics at the University of Maryland, College Park.
+Under the guaidance of Paulo Bedaque and Tom Cohen, my research has sat at the intersection of nuclear theory and computational innovation.

 selected publications